 FAMILIARIZE YOURSELF WITH THE PARKS BEFORE YOU GO

 You can find digital maps of Disneyland and DisneySea online.
 Instead of first looking at a map when you arrive at the park, get acquainted with everything beforehand.
-Understand where the different lands sit in relation to each other, know where your favorite rides are found, and pinpoint potential opportunities for bathroom breaks, afternoon snacks, and souvenir shopping breaks.
+Understand where the different lands sit in relation to each other, know where your favorite rides are, and pinpoint potential opportunities for bathroom breaks, afternoon snacks, and souvenir shopping breaks.
 Doing so will save you valuable time when you’re actually at the parks, trying to remember how to get to Buzz Lightyear’s Astro Blasters from the Mark Twain Riverboat.

 Chances are you’ve traveled a long way and paid a good amount of money to treat yourself and your family to a trip to Tokyo Disneyland.
-These tips will help you make the most out of this once-in-a-lifetime vacation, so keep them in mind as you plan and enjoy your vacation!
+These tips will help you make the most of this once-in-a-lifetime vacation, so keep them in mind as you plan and enjoy your trip!